 - 10.1 This section examines Dublin Airport's ability to raise finance in a cost-efficient way to fund the development of the airport.
-We make an adjustment to the price cap to improve the Net Debt/EBITDA ratio; the adjustment is driven by the Debt/EBITDA ratio but also improves other financial ratios including the key FFO/NET DEBT ratio.53 After making this adjustment the price cap is consistent with enabling Dublin Airport to operate and develop in a sustainable and financially viable manner in the interests of airport users.
+We make an adjustment to the price cap to improve the Net Debt/EBITDA ratio; the adjustment is driven by the Debt/EBITDA ratio but also improves other financial ratios including the key FFO/NET DEBT ratio.51 After making this adjustment the price cap is consistent with enabling Dublin Airport to operate and develop in a sustainable and financially viable manner in the interests of airport users.
 The adjustment totals €109m across the period. - 10.2 We established that ratios consistent with those in the Draft Determination are financeable in today's markets provided Dublin Airport is a reasonably efficient operator (that is, efficient to the levels we deem achievable).
 That is, FFO/NET DEBT in the mid-teens and Net Debt/EBITDA below 6x.
 However, to protect against downside risk we have now aimed for an FFO/NET DEBT ratio above 15% and a Net Debt/EBITDA ratio of less than 5x. - 10.3 We have assessed the Business Risk Profile of the regulated entity.
 In Standard and Poors' (S&P) terminology, we have concluded that the business risk profile of the regulated entity would be strong and is likely to remain strong for the period of this price cap.
 This business risk profile is supported by a strong and stable regulatory environment. - 10.4 Our objective is the same as the Draft Determination; to assess Dublin Airport's ability to finance the regulatory settlement and if necessary, adjust the price cap upwards to increase confidence in Dublin Airport's ability to raise the necessary finance. - 10.5 Our methodology and inputs have changed since the Draft Determination as follows: - We engaged financial advisors, Centrus Advisors Limited (Centrus), who assisted us in further assessing the financeability of the regulatory settlement. - On our behalf, Centrus has conducted an extensive exercise to establish how a rating agency would assess the rating of a standalone regulated entity, Dublin Airport, in the forthcoming period.
-This analysis has assessed both the Business Risk Profile and financial risk profile. - On our behalf, Centrus has examined the current market conditions for raising debt and advised how the market may respond to debt issued by Dublin Airport (standalone entity). - On our behalf, Centrus has considered a reasonable range of downside scenarios and advised how a level of comfort in Dublin Airport's ability to raise finance can be maintained in a range of reasonable downsides.
+This analysis has assessed both the Business Risk Profile and financial risk profile. - On our behalf, Centrus has examined the current market conditions for raising debt and advised how the market may respond to debt issued by Dublin Airport (standalone entity). - On our behalf, Centrus has considered a reasonable range of downside scenarios and

-53 FFO/Net Debt = Free Funds from Operations/Net Debt where FFO is Earnings before depreciation but net of interest and tax
+51 FFO/Net Debt = Free Funds from Operations/Net Debt where FFO is Earnings before depreciation but net of interest and tax